GettingOver09/flutter-blog-post/README.md

 March 2024

+How to use Firebase and Utilize a project for use can be found here: https://firebase.google.com/docs/flutter/setup?platform=android

 Project Overview:
 The Messenger app is designed as a communication platform with integrated blogging features.
 Its primary purpose is to facilitate text messaging, group chats, and blog post creation for registered users.